onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I’m compressing the future and pulling it into the present

-“Psychedelics are illegal not because a loving government is concerned that you may jump out of a third story window.
-Psychedelics are illegal because they dissolve opinion structures and culturally laid down models of behaviour and information processing.
-They open you up to the possibility that everything you know is wrong.” ― Terence McKenna
 In a causal universe there is nothing else but credit assignment

 Luxury beliefs (explain what they are) should be the most costly - it shouldn’t be free to hold a belief that harms others more than yourself - can we have some symmetry please?!
 Credit assignment!
 Backprop!